 Guernsey Linking Lives

-Guernsey Linking Lives is a new befriending service run by Guernsey Welfare Service.
-It is mainly aimed at those over 60 who find themselves requiring some extra friendship and support and has been set up using the model of a UK charity.
+Guernsey Linking Lives is a befriending service run by Guernsey Welfare Service.
+It is aimed at those over 60 who find themselves requiring some extra friendship and support and has been set up using the model of a UK charity.
 The Linking Lives Scheme seeks to match trained and vetted volunteers with an older person who would like to see a friendly volunteer visitor on a regular basis for around an hour.

 Parent Empowerment Programme